TehShrike/resume/readme.md

 In roughly chronological order:

-* Performed maintenance and feature development for an inventory/point of sale application built with C++/MySQL
+* Maintenance and feature development for an inventory/point of sale application built with C++/MySQL
-* Wrote a minimal CRM tool for internal support use, using PHP and MySQL
+* Made a minimal CRM tool for internal support use, using PHP and MySQL
-* Wrote an AJAX-based clock-in system with a PHP/MySQL back-end
+* Made a time-tracking system with a PHP/MySQL back-end
-* Worked with partner customers to develop an enterprise application, writing specifications and delivering features
+* Worked with partner customers to develop an enterprise application for the heavy truck parts industry
-* Developed a push-based replication tool for MySQL databases
+* Made a push-based replication tool for MySQL databases
 * Became lead developer/designer of legacy Windows application
 * Codified standards for internal documentation in the company wiki, curating and maintaining all input
-* Developed an XMPP chatbot for use in company chat rooms using C++/Gloox
+* Made an XMPP chatbot for use in company chat rooms using C++/Gloox
-* Developed an application for performing queries directly against Quickbooks company files
+* Made an application for performing queries directly against Quickbooks company files
-* Developed a prototype for a PhoneGap-capable mobile version of parts search portal [HeavyTruckParts.net](https://www.heavytruckparts.net) with jQuery Mobile, PHP, TinyMVC
+* Made a prototype for a PhoneGap-capable mobile version of parts search portal [HeavyTruckParts.net](https://www.heavytruckparts.net) with jQuery Mobile, PHP, TinyMVC
-* Developed a web application for enterprise inventory software, for use on mobile hardware with barcode scanners
+* Made a web application for enterprise inventory software, for use on mobile hardware with barcode scanners
-* Developed a client framework in JavaScript capable of running in Windows CE's IE6, and Safari Mobile
+* Made a client framework in JavaScript capable of running in Windows CE's IE6, and Safari Mobile
-* Developed API frameworks for the server-side in both PHP and JavaScript (using node.js)
+* Made API frameworks for the server-side in both PHP and JavaScript (using node.js)

 As the sole phone support tech during my first year at ISoft: